INSULIN INJECTION SITES: CHOOSE THE BEST SITE FOR YOU

 Thanks for joining me on this walk through how to use the Lantus® SoloSTAR® pen.
 I hope that you found these instructions helpful.
 Now, I will present the full Important Safety Information for Lantus®.

-Do not use Lantus® to treat diabetic ketoacidosis.
+• LANTUS is not for use to treat diabetic ketoacidosis

 GETTING THE DOSAGE THAT’S RIGHT FOR YOU